 Genetic Test-HFE Mutation Testing

-Having too much iron can cause heart problems, diabetes and liver disease.
-If this condition is left untreated, it can damage the body’s joints, pituitary gland and major organs including the heart, pancreas and liver.
-It can also affect the body’s endocrine functioning causing diabetes, hypothyroidism, hypogonadism, (infertility, impotence), and hormone imbalances.
-Without treatment it can be fatal.
+Too much iron can cause heart problems, diabetes, and liver disease.
+If this condition is left untreated, it can damage the body’s joints, pituitary gland, and major organs, including the heart, pancreas, and liver.
+It can also affect the body’s endocrine functioning causing diabetes, hypothyroidism, hypogonadism (infertility, impotence), and hormone imbalances.
+Without treatment, it can be fatal.

 Iron Chelation Therapy

-We understand that having a serious health issue can be a very scary and it is an emotional time for the patient and their families.
-It is very important to discuss any questions or concerns you may have with your hematologist.
-We highly recommend that if you do any research about your disease, that you do so only with reputable sources.
+We understand that having a serious health issue can be a very scary and emotional time for patients and their families.
+Therefore, discussing any questions or concerns, you may have with your hematologist is very important.
+We highly recommend that if you do any research about your disease, you do so only with reputable sources.
 For your convenience, we’ve listed some below.